love-os-architect/README/README.md

 * Audit logging system designed for medical and critical infrastructure
 * Integration support for existing control toolchains (e.g., Qiskit, PennyLane)

+---
+### 🤝 Collaboration & Licensing
+This project is managed by **TN Holdings LLC**.
+We welcome academic collaborations, enterprise integration, and licensing inquiries.

+---

 > **Disclaimer:** This project is based on "Extended Physics."
 It proposes that human consciousness and social relational dynamics are isomorphic to fundamental thermodynamic and quantum mechanical laws.
 >